 Since then, I’ve often wondered if children will ever be a part of my plan.
 A piece of me wants them; another doesn’t.
 Now that I’m in my 30s, you’d think I would have made up my mind.
 I haven’t.

 What I do know is that, if I do decide to have kids, adoption is my first choice.
 Because of that, I don’t feel the same kind of age-related pressure that many women who want biological children might feel.
 And given the independent (translation: single) way I often live my life, most people who know me know not to hound me with questions about when I’ll have kids.
 In fact, it was my very own mother who correctly predicted many years ago that my brother — six years my junior — would both get married and have children before I did.
-(Check yes on the first; we’re just waiting on the second.)
+(Check; check.)

 That said, I have been on the receiving end of those questions, and I’m certainly not the only one.
 Tons of women and some men around my age get these questions and comments on a regular basis.
 While many of us understand that these interactions are free of ill intent, they’re also annoying as hell.

 I spoke to people without kids about the comments they hear most.
 Their experiences range from innocuous yet irritating to presumptuous statements about life goals.
 For others, the questions are invasive, offensive and emotionally challenging, opening up old wounds.

 So, dear reader, don’t be that person.
 Here are 10 things you should never say to those without kids.